AlexanderGW/royal-game-of-ur/README.md

 # The royal game of Ur
-Written in Node.JS, using WebSockets by Alexander Gailey-White
+Online multiplayer server/client.
+Written in JavaScript for Node.JS, with WebSockets by Alexander Gailey-White

 ![Game demo](https://gailey-white.com/wp-content/uploads/2020/06/royal-game-of-ur.png)